nh43de/DataToolChain/README.md

 ## DataUploader 🆕

 Upload data from multiple sources, including Excel, CSV, and more to SQL server.
+With data-fitting transformations and better error messages.

 ![Home Page](assets/home-page.png)